Surviving Motherhood

 I thought I was prepared…

-I was the oldest in my family, I’d been babysitting since I was twelve,
+I was the oldest in my family, and I’d been babysitting since I was twelve,

 even worked as a nanny for three kids for a whole year.